ubco-W2022T2-data301/project-group-therealgroup30/README.md

 ## Team Members

 - Will Garbutt: I like chips
-- Person 2: one sentence about you!
+- Angelina Dubrule: one sentence about you!
 - Person 3: one sentence about you!

 ## Images